civisanalytics/civis-python/docs/source/ml.rst

 If you install ``pubnub``, the Civis Platform API client can use the notifications endpoint instead of polling for job completion.
 This gives faster results and uses fewer API calls.

 Object reference
 ================

-.. autoclass:: civismodel.api.ModelPipeline
+.. autoclass:: civis.ml.ModelPipeline
 	       :members:

-.. autoclass:: civismodel.api.ModelFuture
+.. autoclass:: civis.ml.ModelFuture
 	       :members:
 	       :inherited-members: